MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/purpose-of-validation-and-traceability.md

 ## Application validations

-Applications (such as Guides and Power Apps) that support business processes within regulated industries must be validated, which means that your organization must complete the following tasks:
+Applications (such as Dynamics 365 Guides and Power Apps) that support business processes within regulated industries must be validated, which means that your organization must complete the following tasks:

 - Initial Risk Assessment
 - Validation Plan